iveahugeship/libvirt-driver/README.md

 # libvirt-driver

-Just a script that you can use as a custom Giltab driver.
+Just a script that you can use as a custom Giltab Runner driver.
 Gitlab will use the script to create the VM from the base image and to execute jobs there.